Icon-Newsletter-smaller

 • PayPal

 Moneygment is an app that provides financial solutions for OFWs, homemakers, and Filipinos without experience in banking.
-Moneygment is also designed with small to medium enterprises in mind.
+It is also designed with small to medium enterprises in mind.
+It has strong partnerships with reputable financial institutions, so you’re assured that your transactions are secure.

-📌 Central Business Portal
+📌 Central Business Portal - Philippine Business Hub (PBH)

 Who can pay online: New corporations in the Philippines

-The government makes business registration and compliance with BIR-related requirements easier with the Central Business Portal (CBP).
+The government makes business registration and compliance with BIR-related requirements easier with the Philippine Business Hub, a one-stop shop for people seeking information about registering a corporation and applying for a business Taxpayer Identification Number (TIN).

-It’s a one-stop shop for people seeking information about registering a corporation and applying for a business Taxpayer Identification Number (TIN).
 The said portal can also generate an electronic Certificate of Registration.

-How to Pay Tax Online Through eFPS
+How to Pay BIR Online Through eFPS

 1. Click Proceed to Payment to go to the eFPS Payment Form page.